 After obtaining his Ph.D. degree from Massachusetts Institute of Technology, Scott Rakestraw embarked on a step career path in the biotech industry.
 Rakestraw held business development, research and development and marketing positions at DuPont, where he co-founded Qualicont LLC, a developer of rapid DNA diagnostics for the biochemical process industries and launched several other successful businesses.
 He also was responsible for directing the development and commercialization of two consecutive “R&D 100” award-winning genomics products.
 Subsequently, Rakestraw served as vice president of business development, general manager of the biomedical business unit and a member of the board of directors at Altus Biologics Inc. Next, he joined Orchid Cellmark (previously Orchid Biosciences) where he was executive director of Therapeutics Business Development.
 Rakestraw is managing director of The Branta Group, a Pennsylvania-based investment firm.
 He was the department’s commencement speaker in 2005.

 Keith F. Reese held several management and technical positions at Intel including vice president of the Technology and Manufacturing Group, and general manager of Intel’s worldwide supply network, before retiring from the company.
 He was the department’s commencement speaker in 2013.

-Walter L. Robb
+The late Walter L. Robb

 Ph.D.
 1951 — Drickamer; NAE member